newfarms/react-native-mapbox-geometry-editor/README.md

 - [`fix_winding.js`](./tool/fix_winding.js): A script that corrects the winding order of GeoJSON polygons in GeoJSON data.
 This script is helpful when preparing data to be imported into the geometry editing library.

 ## Known issues and future work

-### Custom user interface

-The `<GeometryEditorUI/>` component renders a graphical user interface for editing geometry on top of a map.
-(It also renders the map.)
-The user interface is not customizable aside from some coarse style settings.

-The library also exposes a `<GeometryEditor/>` component that renders a map, but no geometry editing controls.
-As a result, this component can only be used to display geometry.

-In the future, either `<GeometryEditorUI/>` should accept more user interface customization options, or `<GeometryEditor/>` should expose a full programmatic interface for editing geometry.
-Otherwise, it will continue to be difficult to adapt geometry editing controls to the look and feel of the surrounding app.

 ### Packaging and publishing